mramshaw/spray-book-catalog/README.md

 # Overview

-Sample Book Catalog REST(ful) web service in Scala with the Spray framework.
+Sample Book Catalog REST(ful) web service in __Scala__ with the __Spray__ framework.

+#### Spray

+[Spray](http://spray.io/) is a pattern-matching Routing plug-in for Scala's Akka framework.

+It seems very similiar to Python's Flask framework, or Golang's GorillaMux, or even node.js handlers.

+It has its own DSL (Domain-Specific Language) for pattern-matching HTTP requests.

+#### Swagger

 ![Swagger Logo](/images/swagger-logo.png)

+[Swagger](https://swagger.io/) describes itself as the world's most popular API tooling.

 The REST API will be documented with Swagger.
 The very useful Swagger UI rivals Postman.

 ## To Run

+Scala features the __sbt__ (Scala Build Tool), which seems to be yet another build/compile/test/run tool along the lines of __ant__ or __gradle__.
+And of course it is anything but simple.
+On the plus side, it does at least enforce a standard project directory structure.

 	sbt
 	....